joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

 ## Wrapping up

-This post was meant to clarify ways of moving over to the new world of asyncio in Python.
+This post was meant to clarify how to move over to the new world of asyncio in Python.
 Be sure to let me know if this worked for you or if you've encountered other cases not covered here during your asyncio transition.
 The official documentation even lists